 idl oyster.pro or gdl oyster_gdl.pro (including the

 Download data for Michelson Summer School

-OYSTER root directory) and unpack it there.
-The data files will be placed
+(within the OYSTER root directory) and unpack it there.
+The data files

 Back to main help page